alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 This is also what makes runtime errors more difficult to handle.
 It is also why it is a very good idea to write and also run [unit tests].
 Aside to that, there is no plugin that would help you spot these errors before they occur.
 Well, this is true only partially.
 You can use a JavaScript superset, such as [TypeScript].

-If your IDE has support for one of these supersets, it it will help you detect runtime errors.
+If your IDE has support for one of these supersets, it will help you detect runtime errors.
 For example, when you use TypeScript in VS Code it will warn you when some function or variable you want to use is undefined.
 It will also suggest methods and variables you previously defined while you write your code.

 Aside to this, there are some JavaScript built-in tools that will make error handling easier for you.
 Let's take a look at these tools.